peppermintbird/peppermintbird/README.md

 **Background:** I'm studying Foreign Languages, Language Science, and Data Science, with a big interest in Spiking Neural Networks and Computational Neuroscience.

-**Collab:** Right now, I'm trying to chip in on [Open MCT](https://github.com/nasa/openmct), an open-source project, and let me tell you, those folks are brilliant.
+**Collab:** Right now, I'm trying to chip in on [Open MCT](https://github.com/nasa/openmct), an open-source framework for mission control, and let me tell you, those folks are brilliant.

 **Direction:** Also, I'm into merging my long-time interest in astronomy with neuromorphic systems.